Release of Derek Chauvin again brings bail questions to the forefront in Minnesota

 Court documents show Chauvin’s $1 million conditional bond was secured through A-Affordable Bail Bonds, of Brainerd, Minn.
 Under Minnesota law, bond companies are not required to disclose who secured the bond or how much they paid in advance.
 A man who answered the phone at A-Affordable would not even confirm his agency posted for Chauvin.

 Rep. Paul Novotny, R-Elk River, wants to change that.
-In August, following the attacks on Minnesota Freedom Fund, Novotny drafted a bill that would require more transparency in the bail system, including when a third-party posts bail.
+In August, following the attacks on the Minnesota Freedom Fund, Novotny drafted a bill that would require more transparency in the bail system, including when a third party posts bail.
 In an interview Thursday, Novotny said the bill would create a public record showing who is securing a bond with private companies like A-Affordable.

 “Should people know who’s posting the bail?
 Yeah,” said Novotny, a former law enforcement officer.
 “Whether it’s for a protester or whether it’s for this Chauvin guy.”